How to Set Up BungeeCord to Link Spigot Servers

 Setting Up Your Linode

-For the purposes of this tutorial, you will be creating another Debian or Ubuntu Linode to run BungeeCord.
-This helps to keep it separate from your other servers, and allows you to hide the IP of any back-end services.
+For the purposes of this tutorial, you create another Debian or Ubuntu Linode to run BungeeCord.
+This helps to keep it separate from other servers, and allows you to hide the IP of any back-end services.

 203.0.113.0, and there are two Spigot servers, with the IP addresses